-$$\operatorname{var}(\overline{Y}) = \frac{\sigma^2}{m} [1 + (m-1)\rho] \qquad \qquad Eq \ 20.2$$ where σ^2 is the variance among individual BMI values.
-Note If there is no clustering (ie ρ =0), then this formula is the usual one for the variance of a group mean (σ^2/m).
-In the literature, the quantity [1+(m-1) ρ] is referred to as the variance inflation factor or design effect (Okoumunne et al, 2002; Wears, 2002).
-In order to avoid confusion with the variance inflation factor for data = simbin_clustclin and simbin_clustind
+where $\sigma^2$ is the variance among individual cow milk production values.
+Note If there is no clustering (ie $\rho$ =0), then this formula is the usual one for the variance of a group mean ( $\sigma^2/m$ ).
+In the literature, the quantity [1+(m-1) $\rho$ ] is referred to as the variance inflation factor or design effect (Okoumunne et al, 2002; Wears, 2002).
+In order to avoid confusion with the variance inflation factor for multicollinearity (Chapter 14), we use the term design effect (deff) from Section 2.10.4.
+The deff is the ratio between the variance (of the mean) in a clustered data structure relative to a data structure with independence.
+In Section 2.11.6 you saw how this data = simbin\clustherd and simbin\clustcow